-This program does not exist in all states, and each state that has a similar program will likely have slightly different rules, but it is well worth looking into to see if your state can help you this way.
+This program does not exist in all states, and each state that has a similar program will likely have slightly different rules, but it is well worth looking into it to see if your state can help you this way.

-When I was first on SSDI, I had a three-month period where I was ineligible for my parents insurance(I aged out), but not yet eligible for Medicare through SSDI.
+When I was first on SSDI, I had a three-month period where I was ineligible for my mother’s insurance(I aged out), but not yet eligible for Medicare through SSDI.
 The workability program saved me.

 Through that program, I had Medicaid coverage for those three months and then was dual-eligible for years afterward, which saved me money(Medicaid covers Medicare costs) and gave me full coverage(Medicaid often covers Medicare’s residual costs).

 Again, it’s possible your state doesn’t have a program, or for some reason you are ineligible, but it’s well worth the effort to do some research and find out!